-ACCESS for ELLs
+ACCESS and Alternate ACCESS for ELLs

-Minnesota is part of the WIDA Consortium, and thus Minnesota districts administer the Assessing Comprehension and Communication in English State-to-State for English Language Learners 2.0 (ACCESS for ELLs 2.0) in grades K-12.
-The ACCESS is an English language proficiency assessment designed to measure students' achievement on the Minnesota Standards for English Language Development, developed by the WIDA Consortium.
-In addition, the Alternate ACCESS for ELLs is available in grades 1-12 for English learners with significant cognitive disabilities.
-Information about reports for ACCESS and Alternate ACCESS is not included in this guide; for information about these reports, refer to the ACCESS for ELLs 2.0 Interpretive Guide for Score Reports on the WIDA website.
+Minnesota is a member of the WIDA Consortium, and thus Minnesota districts administer the ACCESS for FLLs and Alternate ACCESS for FLLs.
+The ACCESS is an English language proficiency accountability assessment designed to measure English learners' achievement on the WIDA English Language Development Standards in grades K-12.
+The Alternate ACCESS for ELLs is administered in grades 1-12 to English learners with significant cognitive disabilities.
+Information about reports for ACCESS and Alternate ACCESS is not included in this guide; for information about these reports, refer to the links on page 14 of this guide.

-In addition, refer to the Data Sites and Resources section in this manual for information about how to find ACCESS and Alternate ACCESS results on the Minnesota Department of Education (MDE) website.
+For information about how to find ACCESS and Alternate ACCESS assessment results on the Minnesota Department of Education (MDE) website, refer to the Location of Reports table on page 7 of this guide.